zhenkewu/CFRL/docs/source/introduction/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../supps/cf_example.png
+   :scale: 50
+   :align: center

+.. raw:: html

+   <div style="margin-bottom: 25px;"></div>

+.. raw:: latex

+   \vspace{20pt}

 Two candidates, A (female) and B (male), are applying for admission to a college.
+The table above shows the two candidates' observed qualifications (boldened) and
+counterfactual qualifications (not boldened).
 As shown in the table, A and B have the
 same level of talent and would have achieved the same SAT score had they been both female or
 both male.
 However, in reality, A achieved a lower SAT score than B due to structural
 discrimination faced by women in her community.